Ulysses S. McPherson

-Ulysses Simpson "Killer" McPherson Jr. was an American football coach and college athletics administrator.
-He was the second head football coach at Mississippi Vocational College—now known as Mississippi Valley State University—in Itta Bena, Mississippi, serving for four seasons, from 1954 to 1957, and compiling a record of 26–8–2.
-McPherson was the head football coach at Jackson State University from 1969 to 1970, where he accumulated a two-year record of 6–13.
+Ulysses Simpson McPherson Jr. (born September 16, 1926), nicknamed "Jodie", "Killer", and "Mac", was an American football coach and athletics administrator.
+He served as head football coach at Morristown College in Morristown, Tennessee, from 1948 to 1950 and again in 1953, Mississippi Vocational College—now known as Mississippi Valley State University—in Itta Bena, Mississippi, from 1954 to 1957, and Jackson State University in Jackson, Mississippi, from 1969 to 1970.